Blog / Industry / Cheap Digital Signage Software in 2026: What's Actually Worth It

 Yodeck's free tier is the cheapest entry point in the industry: one screen, forever, $0.
 If you genuinely only need one screen, it's hard to argue with free.

 Beyond the first screen, Yodeck Basic starts at $8/screen/month.
-Annual subscribers get a free Raspberry Pi player bundled in — real hardware savings.
+Annual subscribers get a free Raspberry Pi player bundled in.
+If you want any advanced features, usch as Proof of Play, Dashboard apps, Advanced Scheduling, Audit Logs then you’ll be on the $12 or $16/screen/month plans.

 Annual cost (5 screens, Basic): $480.